Chris Wilder: Middlesbrough

 On 7 November 2021, Wilder was appointed manager of Middlesbrough after the club parted ways with Neil Warnock.
 After an unbeaten month which saw Boro win four out of their five matches, Wilder was awarded the EFL Championship Manager of the Month award for December 2021 with his wing-back Isaiah Jones winning the Player of the Month award.

-Wilder was sacked on 3 October 2022 with the club in the bottom three of the Championship.
+Wilder was dismissed on 3 October 2022 with the club in the bottom three of the Championship.
 They had won only two of 11 league games played in the 2022–23 season.

 Watford

-On 7 March 2023, Wilder was appointed manager of Watford on a contract until the end of the season.
+On 7 March 2023, Wilder was appointed manager of Watford on a contract until the end of the season after parting company with Slaven Bilić.
+On 10 May 2023, Wilder was replaced as head coach by Valérien Ismaël, after Wilder's short-term contract came to an end after the final match of the season.